dalgibbard/citrix_xenserver_patcher/README.md

 Exclusions are defined in two different ways, which can be utilised together, or individually.
 ### Auto Exclusions
-Automatic Exclusions are provided within the 'exclusions' directory of this project by default.
+Automatic Exclusions are automatically loaded in via the internet (calls back to this project, to the files located within the 'exclusions' directory of this project).
 Please raise an issue, or raise a pull request with appropriate changes if you find anything to be wrong/missing.
 Auto-Exclusions can be _DISABLED_ by using the ```-E``` flag, like so:
 ```
 ## NOTE: ** NOT RECOMMENDED! **
 ./patcher.py -E
 ```
 ### Local / Manual Exclusions
-If you want to define your own list of patches to exclude, you can do so by providing the ```-e``` argument, and an appropriately formatted file.
+If you want to define your own list of patches to exclude (example: the patcher is showing you a new patch file which you're not ready for yet), you can do so by providing the ```-e``` argument, and an appropriately formatted file.
-For an example of how this file should be formatted; see: *local_exclusions_example.py*
+For an example of how this file should be formatted; see: *exclusions/local_exclusions_example.py*

 Example on using this flag:
 ```